Table of Contents

 Good cryptojacking malware will throttle itself to avoid detection, but most attackers use as many resources as available on the computer until the malware is removed.
 If your computer has high CPU and memory usage with very little software running in the background, you could be the target of cryptojacking.
 High spikes in resource usage slow down the computer and affect the performance of your usual computer activity.
 Window's Task Manager tool lets you see resource usage.
 Right-click the taskbar and choose Task Manager to open the tool.
 Click the “Performance” tab.

-In the image above, the CPU usage is shown.
-If there was a high 90%-plus CPU spike on the computer with very few programs running, this could be a sign that malware is running in the background.
+In the image, the CPU usage is shown.
+If there was a high 90%-plus CPU spike on the computer with very few programs running, this could be a sign that cryptojacking malware is running in the background.
 With cryptojacking, memory usage would also spike.
 In addition to high resource usage, overheating is another sign of cryptojacking.

 Examples of Cryptojacking